 When medical malpractice occurs, it is important that an attorney get involved as soon as possible.
 Having an attorney on your side is one of the most effective ways to seek justice.
 It is also essential for setting precedent and making sure negligent doctors and healthcare practitioners lose their licensure and are prevented from hurting anyone else.
 When these steps are not taken, it is possible that negligent healthcare professionals will remain careless and continue to cause harm with impunity.

 Take, for example, the case of Dr. Yvon Nazaire:

 Dr. Yvon Nazaire was found responsible for gross medical negligence in his treatment of five different patients in a Brooklyn ER - one of which ended in death.
 In 2006, Dr. Nazaire was placed on probation by New York’s Office of Professional Medical Conduct.
 That same year, he was hired by the state of Georgia to serve as physician to the female prison population.

 The Atlanta Journal-Constitution reports that, during Dr. Nazaire’s tenure, at least nine women died “agonizing deaths under questionable circumstances,” largely neglect.
 All the while, Dr. Nazaire continued to earn the praise of prison officials for “saving the prison system money by limiting outside consultations.”
 While the state prison system was aware of these deaths, it was not until the AJC conducted an investigation into his past that he was let go.
 Dr. Nazaire was terminated from his position in 2015.
-He is now seeking licensure in New Jersey.
+He is now working as a doctor in New York.

 How Was This Doctor Hired While on Probation?